 So make it small and see what happens for you!

 I hope these tips have been helpful for you.
 I try to always remember that I’m not going for perfection.
 Just progress!
 Creativity isn’t always easy and it isn’t always fun.
-When you are working at improving…it’s work!
-But the work is worth it.
+But remember when you are working at improving…it’s work!
+And the work is worth it.

 LIVE YOUR BEST CREATIVE LIFE.
 FREE RESOURCE LIBRARY!